 VECTOR (Vancouver Emergency Community Telecommunications Organization) is community service organization.
 The organization includes both licensed amateur radio operators and other communications volunteers

-During an emergency, VECTOR will set up communications stations in every reception centre or shelter, and provide communications to Emergency Social Services Headquarters and the City Emergency Operations Centre.
+During an emergency, VECTOR will set up communications stations in every reception centre or shelter, and provide communications to Emergency Support Services Headquarters and the City Emergency Operations Centre.
 Its volunteers may also help to locate emergency personnel if phones are not working and provide damage assessment information from the scene of a disaster if needed.

 How to volunteer for VECTOR